instea/styleguide/css/README.md

 ### CSS Modularity

-- Avoid using global styles and selectors
+- Avoid using global styles and selectors (unless there is a good reason for it, e.g. global variables for theming, utility classes)
 - Keep component's CSS by the component, e.g. using CSS modules

 ### Pre-processors, CSS in JS